KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 ## Daily Work

 I led/co-led the completion of several substantial code features.
 I had the opportunity to lead team meetings such as Sprint Retro and Sprint Review and Demo.
 I gave code deep dives and demos to team members and managers.
-I mentored an apprentice.

 I was an onsite liaison to Gaia Gemfire Team.